 - Knowing your place in the chain of supply pre-reform will also go a far way in helping you understand your risk.
 Occupying the position of fee-payer (the organisation who pays the intermediary), will mean bearing the responsibility for making PAYE tax and NI deductions from the invoice value.
 Consider if you are willing to carry the risk of being the fee payer and if your systems will be able to cope.
 You need to consider how you will make PAYE deductions from PSC invoices.

-- Running a further internal audit on your current supplied workforce will help you have a headcount of the number of off-payroll intermediaries you have supplied to end hirers.
+- Running a further internal audit on your current supplied workforce will help you have a headcount of the number of contractors currently operating through their own personal service company.
 This provides valuable insight into your anticipated workload post-reform.

 - Importantly, ensure you are completely comfortable with explaining IR35 and the possible impacts to your workers and clients.
 Drawing closer to the reform deadline, you will undoubtedly be asked more complicated questions.